May 26, 2026

 Save Our Homes Protection and Trusts

 Florida’s Save Our Homes cap limits annual increases in assessed value for homestead property.
+A properly structured trust can often preserve existing assessment caps and accumulated tax savings.
+But certain transfers or trust structures may trigger reassessment concerns.

 Homestead Creditor Protection and Trusts